 Configuring integration with Oracle BI Presentation Services

-When you install Oracle BI Enterprise Edition the integration with BI Publisher is automatically configured.
-This means that the Oracle BI Platform installer sets the Presentation Services host name, port, and URL suffix values.
+When you install the Oracle BI Enterprise Edition, integration with BI Publisher is automatically configured and "Server" and "Port" information remains uneditable.
 Furthermore, the username and password fields are hidden, because both products are configured to use Oracle Fusion Middleware security.

 Server Protocol — Select http or https